Shincheonji Church of Jesus: Shincheonji Volunteer Group

 The Shincheonji Volunteer Group is a subsidiary organization established by Shincheonji, composed of its members.
-Shincheonji introduces this group with the appealing slogan, "Practicing love for our neighbors with the heart of love and service learned from heaven."
-Their activities began in earnest during the 1988-1989 Seoul Olympics season, leveraging the event to promote South Korea.
+Their activities began in earnest during the 1988-1989 Seoul Olympics.
 Since then, the Shincheonji Volunteer Group has been actively involved in various initiatives, including volunteer work for underprivileged communities, environmental cleanup efforts, and support activities for people with disabilities and elderly individuals living alone.
 These efforts are aimed at improving the group's public image.
 Currently, the Shincheonji Volunteer Group operates regionally, conducting activities across different areas.

 Opposition

 In Singapore, 21 members were arrested in 2020 for congregating and were charged with being a part of an "unlawful society."
 They face up to three years in jail if convicted.